 In terms of stress relief, the adaptogenic herb Rhodiola rosea has shown promise in some studies as a natural calming agent.

-I’ve used Rhodiola several times over the last year under different circumstances to get a feel for how it affects my body.
-However, before I get into the reported benefits and side effects with Rhodiola supplements, as well as my experience, first some background.
+Before I get into the reported benefits and side effects with Rhodiola supplements, as well as my experience, first some background.

 What is Rhodiola rosea?

 Rhodiola Rosea is the scientific name for arctic golden root, a plant that, as the name suggests, grows in the cold mountainous regions of Europe and Asia.

 Rhodiola is a type of adaptogenic herb, a class of plants used for centuries in different cultures to regulate the stress response.